OfficeDev/Outlook-Add-in-ScanForMe/README.md

 <a name="troubleshooting"></a>
 ## Troubleshooting

-- If the add-in does not appear in the task pane, Choose **Insert > My Add-ins >  Action Detector**.
+- If the add-in does not appear in the task pane, Choose **Insert > My Add-ins >  Scan For Me**.

 <a name="questions"></a>
 ## Questions and comments

-- If you have any trouble running this sample, please [log an issue](https://github.com/OfficeDev/Outlook-Add-in-ActionDetector/issues).
+- If you have any trouble running this sample, please [log an issue](https://github.com/OfficeDev/Outlook-Add-in-ScanForMe/issues).
 - Questions about Office Add-ins development in general should be posted to [Stack Overflow](http://stackoverflow.com/questions/tagged/office-addins).
 Make sure that your questions or comments are tagged with [office-addins].